relab/thesis-proposals/2023/delphi-evaluation.md

 ## Project Description

 Byzantine fault-tolerant (BFT) protocols are at the core of modern blockchain ecosystems.
-The Relab research group maintains an prototype for one such protocol, namely the Hotstuff consensus algorithm [1].
+The Relab research group maintains a prototype for one such protocol, namely the Hotstuff consensus algorithm [1].

-To evaluate the prototype in realistic wide area scenarios is challenging and resource intensive.
+Evaluating the prototype in realistic wide-area scenarios is challenging and resource-intensive.
 The evaluation via a network simulator would therefore be beneficial.

 The goal of this project is to integrate the prototype with the Delphi-BFT network simulator [2,3].